How to get into the bookstore

 Clearly this is intended to be a children’s or young adult novel.
 However, it seems more likely that its primary market will be adults who have been following the Lethbridge-Stewart series of novels.
 It is independent enough from those, though, that it will hopefully attract a young fan base new, perhaps, to the Brigadier and maybe even Doctor Who.

-An extract from a recent review for The Magician’s Blood
+A recent review for The Magician’s Blood

 Please visit Amazon or Lyn’s website to view all her books.